Umarkhan42/EP/README.md

 # Click Go to execute the query.

 # Now when accessing the website only with the valid credentials can a user be logged in to the system

+# The steps above can be repeated for storing dummy data for announcements, skill development tasks and many other use cases which requires a database to store key information.
+FDM has a large workforce with over 5000 employees hence why we have decided to make use of a database to store user information in a secure and safe location that can be constantly updated by authorised personnel.